-The Ibercup 2018 in Cascais was a great experience for me, because it showed me so many new sides of refereeing.
+The Ibercup in Cascais iss a great experience for me, because it showed me so many new sides of refereeing.
 During my visit to Portugal I observed lots of referees with potential and was happy these (mostly) young lads are willing to improve themselves.
 In 2019 I’ll be joining the tournament again.

 This blog story is about my six days in Cascais as a referee assessor for Tournaments Abroad.
 But it also shows why tournaments like this can help you as a referee on your journey to the top.